thefork-widgets/widget-selector-facebook-and-instagram/README.md

-# create-link-with-widget-selector
+# Create widget selector for R groups on facebook and instagram

-Making a widget link with a R selector.
-Multiple widgets in one button on the website.
+Multiple widgets in one button on Facebook and Instagram.

-1 - Create a promoter in TFM2

-2 - Edit html file and fill the code with the widget links in the choosen languaje (in your code editor).
+1 - Edit html file and fill the code with the widget links in the choosen languaje (in your code editor).
 You will need:

-		Promoter number
 		R names
 		R widget links
 		Website URL